jukaLang/juka-website/docs/install/jupyter.md

 ---
-sidebar_position: 29
+sidebar_position: 5
 ---

-# Run Juka in Jupyter
+# Running Juka in Jupyter

 If you are a data scientist or an analytic, you've probably heard of and used Jupyter.